puppetlabs/puppet-docs/source/puppet/4.5/reference/lang_data_regexp.md

 The [data type][] of regular expressions is `Regexp`.

 By default, `Regexp` matches any regular expression value.
+If you are looking for a type that matches strings which match arbitrary regular expressions, see the [Pattern][] type.

 You can use parameters to restrict which values `Regexp` will match.